-The traveling from the lower level to the fifth was always eternal.
-Like if the elevator went slower and slower.
-Like if instead of going up five plants had to going up one hundred.
-He was sleeping, as always, which was a relief.
-I wasn’t prepared to be a mother and that job remembered it to me every day.
-In the grey and dirty mirror, I saw my bad looking reflection.
-The scrambled hair, with a messy hairstyle done in a hurry.
-The raccoon eyes and the clothes bad placed it was like if I just waked up from a very short and bad dream with the clothes of the day before still on.
-In the sad reflection, I saw too through the old door the elevator going up at full speed.
-I thought that was very ironic see the speed while I was feeling the time go so slow in that minuscule cabin, in which, supposedly, to fit four people.
+He was asleep as always, which was a relief.
+I wasn’t ready to be a mother and that job confirmed it to me every single day.
+In the gray dirty mirror, I saw my bad-looking reflection.
+My scrambled hair with a messy hairstyle done with hurry, my raccoon eyes, and the badly placed clothes, it was as if I just woke up from a very short and bad dream with the clothes from the day before still on me.

-In fell to the floor shaking.
-Wet of cold sweat.
-Or maybe was that deep dark fog that was surrounding and licking me.
-I wanted to scream, but I couldn’t.
+I fell to the floor shaking, wet from cold sweat.
+Maybe it was that deep dark fog that was surrounding and licking me.
+I wanted to scream but couldn’t.
 No matter how much I opened my mouth, no sound came from it.
 Only the tireless cries of a thousand babies filled the whole place.
-Suddenly, the hallway bulb finally lighted on.
-Was a light warm and pale, enough to let me see that little thing standing up in front of the carriage.
-Crying.
-Opening his arms to me.
-Begging to be taken in my arms.
-He started to cry more and more.
-And where they should be his eyes, it started to appear some deep and long cuts that crying blood.
-Then, the light went out and with it, the cries stop.
+Suddenly the hallway light finally lit on.
+It was a warm and pale light, enough to let me see that little child standing up in front of the carrier, crying and opening his arms to me.
+He was begging to be taken in my arms.
+He started to cry even more and more.
+In his face appeared some deep and long cuts that were crying blood where his eyes should be.
+Afterward, the lights went out and with them, the cries stopped.

-Now my tired arms hug that little thing who sleeps placidly now that his whims have been fulfilled.
+Now, my tired arms hug that little child who sleeps placidly after his whims have been fulfilled.